john-a-ellis/Credit_Card_Fraud/README.md

 `   macro avg       0.69      0.95      0.77    138930`
 `weighted avg       1.00      0.99      1.00    138930`

-The XGBoost model with the ability to pass a scaling factor which helps to compensate for the target class imbalance performs much better than the other algorothims considered.
-The XGBoost documentation[2] recommends the scaling_factor
+Given the high target imbalance the XGBoost model with it's ability to accept a parameter which helps to compensate for the target class imbalance, performs much better than the other algorothims considered.
+The parameter scale_pos_weights is set to the ratio of negative transactions to positive transactions. (sum(postive_y)/sum(negative_y)) which when applied removes the imbalance in the target classes.

 ## Part 6 Tuning XGBoost and selecting the best model.